 Browser fingerprinting works can be likened to piecing together a puzzle.
 Each piece of information might not tell much on its own, but when combined, they reveal a detailed picture.
 Here’s a breakdown of the process:

 - As soon as you visit a website, it begins to gather data about your browser and device.
 This includes both common and less obvious details.
-For instance, the site might check which browser you are using, your operating system, your device’s screen resolution, and even more technical details like your time zone or the plugins installed.
+For instance, the site might check which browser you are using, the CDN you’re getting served from, your operating system, your device’s screen resolution, and even more technical details like your time zone or the plugins installed.

 - All this gathered information is then compiled into a digital profile.
 Each piece of data might seem trivial, but collectively, they form a unique or near-unique fingerprint.
 For example, the combination of your operating system, browser version, and specific settings like font sizes and extensions can distinguish your device from millions of others.